Situation in Sudan

 Exceptions: None

 Comments: When scanning your Birth, Marriage, Divorce, or Death Certificates, make sure to include scans of the front and back of your civil documents, even if the back is blank.
-This is to ensure that the information on the back is submitted
+This ensures that the information on the back is submitted.

 Marriage